Invader Zim: Conception and early development

-Prior to the creation of Invader Zim, Nickelodeon desired a series to suit its 11–15 year old demographic.
+Prior to the creation of Invader Zim, Nickelodeon sought a series to suit its 11- to 15-year-old demographic.
 Nickelodeon producer Mary Harrington was searching for something that had a similar "edge" to The Ren & Stimpy Show, when she came across a comic book called Johnny the Homicidal Maniac and was impressed with the art-style and character designs in the series.
-Harrington contacted the creator of JtHM, then-22-year-old Jhonen Vasquez, who had zero experience in animation at the time, and asked him if he would like to pitch an animated series to Nickelodeon.
+Harrington contacted the creator of JtHM, then-22-year-old Jhonen Vasquez, who had no animation experience at the time, and asked him to pitch an animated series to Nickelodeon.
 Vasquez accepted the offer.

-Vasquez knew from the start that his previous works were definitely not suitable for Nickelodeon, so instead of adapting something he had already done, he decided to make something new.
+Vasquez knew from the start that his previous works were not suitable for Nickelodeon, so instead of adapting something he had already done, he decided to make something new.
 Since he was creating a show for a children's network, Vasquez compiled together many things he loved during his own childhood, including robots, monsters, horror films, science fiction films, paranormal investigators, Monty Python, the works of Douglas Adams, and aliens.
 Before settling on the darker concept of an alien invader, Vasquez briefly considered doing a more light-hearted show along the lines of Mork & Mindy, with a zany alien misunderstanding Earth customs and ultimately, learning a lesson at the end.
-Vasquez said that while this idea probably would have found more success on Nickelodeon, he quickly dropped the idea, believing it would not fit his style of writing.
+Vasquez said that while this idea probably would have found more success on Nickelodeon, he quickly dropped it, believing it would not fit his writing style.
 Vasquez came up with the entire premise for Invader Zim in about an hour, while sitting in bed when he could not sleep.
-He was inspired by the idea of an alien who came from an incredibly advanced race and has access to such powerful and advanced technology that he could easily take over or destroy the Earth single-handedly, but instead he decides to stay in school all day, never even thinking to sneak out.
+He was inspired by the idea of an alien from an incredibly advanced race, with access to such powerful technology that he could easily take over or destroy the Earth single-handedly, but instead, he decides to stay in school all day, never thinking to sneak out.

 A pilot for Invader Zim was pitched to Nickelodeon in 1999, which led to the series being green-lit.
 Vasquez indicated that very little of his writing style was changed over the course of Invader Zim, other than restricting certain language and visuals that may not be suitable for children.
 Vasquez cited that the biggest change for himself was going from working alone on a comic to working with thousands of people at Nickelodeon, saying "it's an absolute misery".
 However, he said the experience of working on Invader Zim was "incredibly gratifying", but also "fiendishly frustrating".